If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

-After assessing each vegan-and-vegetarian-friendly baby food brand and plant-based baby food products against our aforementioned criteria, we can clearly state that our pick for the best vegan baby food is the Pure Spoon Garden Fresh Organic Stage 2 Baby Food Sampler.
+After assessing each vegan-and-vegetarian-friendly baby food brand and plant-based baby food products against our aforementioned criteria, we can clearly state that our pick for the best vegan baby food is the Pumpkin Tree, Peter Rabbit Organics Fruit Vegetable Variety Packs.

-The quality of food for the dollar spent is relatively unmatched, and along with the standard classifications required by many (organic… gluten-free… soy-free… etc), Pure Spoon is arguably one of the more high quality vegan baby food brands you can offer your little one (cold pressurized… developed by a licensed pediatrician… raw or lightly steamed ingredients… allergen free kitchen… etc!), and it also just so happens to be a great value.
+The quality of food for the dollar spent is relatively unmatched, and along with the standard classifications required by many (organic… gluten-free… soy-free… etc), Pumpkin Tree is arguably one of the more high quality vegan baby food brands you can offer your little one (their excellent EWG ratings speak for themselves).
+(8)

 Also, if your baby is a picky eater, having a variety of flavors to offer is sure to please and nourish.
 Lastly, we feel that selecting a Stage 2 product (which is also suitable for infants in Stages 3 and 4 and beyond) only increases this product’s value and potential impact for the largest number of all you vegan parents who’ve given us so much of your time!